microsoft/reactxp/docs/docs/components/button.md

 // Traits used to hint screen readers, etc.
 accessibilityTraits: AccessibilityTrait | AccessibilityTrait[] = undefined;

+// It is hard or impossible to tell by a reference to an instance of a component
+// from where this component has been instantiated.
+You can assign this property
+// and check instance.props.accessibilityId.
+For example accessibilityId is used
+// in View's FocusArbitrator callback.
+accessibilityId: string = undefined;

 // Id of an expandable element revealed by the button.
 Describes a relation between button and element to screen reader.
 ariaControls: string = undefined; // Web only